 Key Takeaways

-• Strategic Foundation: Successful dental PPC requires clear ROI objectives (300-500%), HIPAA compliance, and precise keyword research targeting high-intent patient searches.
+- Foundation First: Successful dental PPC requires clear goals, HIPAA compliance, and thorough keyword research targeting high-intent patient searches.

-• Mobile-First Optimization: With 68% of dental searches on mobile devices, campaigns must prioritize fast-loading pages, click-to-call features, and location-based targeting.
+- Mobile-First Strategy: With 68% of dental searches on mobile, optimize for fast-loading pages, click-to-call features, and local targeting.

 Laying the Foundation for Dental PPC Success